remiss-project/uv-dockers/README.md

 The API offers several endpoints for accessing data and generating visualizations.
 All endpoints accept the following arguments:

-* name (string): Filters the data by dataset name.
+* name (string): Filters the data by dataset name. [catalunya, madrid, andalucia, castleon, violacions, bcn15, bcn19, ajudes]
 * window (integer): Specifies the time window for analyzing the data in a defined period.
 * start (string): Defines the start of a specific date range.
 * end (string): Indicates the end of the date range.